albar965/littlenavmap-manual/src/en/MENUS.rst

 center for the distance search is highlighted by a |Distance Search Symbol| symbol.

+The center symbol cannot be hidden.
+Set it at a remote position if you like to get rid of it.

 .. _center-flight-plan:

 |Center Flight Plan| Center Flight Plan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Displays the whole flight plan on the map.
+Centers the whole flight plan on the map.

 .. _remove-highlights: